Parisra/Solar-Transition-Paper/README.md

 2. The notebooks is customised for networks of this study, so care should be taken when using it to produce similiar figures for PyPSA network files.

+## Access to files

+All files necessary to reproduce the figures in the paper unsing the notebooks in this repository are available at: https://zenodo.org/records/14620646